jamro/yova/README.md

     Y <--> A[Your AI Assistant Backend API]
 ```

-## What makes YOVA useful:
+## What YOVA gives you:

- - **Runs on Raspberry Pi**: lightweight enough for edge devices, always ready to listen.
- - **Compact form factor**: a small device you can keep on your desk, in your room, or integrate into other projects.
+- **Compact Pi device**: lightweight enough for edge devices, always ready to listen - a small device you can keep on your desk, in your room, or integrate into other projects.
+Comes with customizable 3D models so you can print your own version or tweak the design
- - **Multi-language support**: supports multiple languages for speech recognition and text-to-speech, making it convenient for users worldwide.
+- **Multi-language support**: supports multiple languages for speech recognition and text-to-speech, making it convenient for users worldwide
- - **3D printed case**: comes with customizable 3D models so you can print your own version or tweak the design.
+- **Real-time audio processing**: optimized for low latency voice interactions with streaming architecture
- - **[Voice ID](docs/voice_id.md)**: biometric identification of users by voice for personalization and access control.
+- **[Voice ID](docs/voice_id.md)**: biometric identification of users by voice for personalization and access control
- - **[Audio post-processing](docs/audio_processing.md)**: advanced signal processing techniques including noise reduction, echo cancellation, and acoustic echo processing to significantly improve speech recognition accuracy.
+- **[Audio post-processing](docs/audio_processing.md)**: advanced signal processing techniques including noise reduction, echo cancellation, and acoustic echo processing to significantly improve speech recognition accuracy
- - **[Modular architecture](docs/architecture.md)** - add plugins, extensions, or connect other hardware without rewriting the core. (e.g. add a camera, a screen, a speaker, a button, etc.)
+- **[Modular architecture](docs/architecture.md)**: add plugins, extensions, or connect other hardware without rewriting the core (e.g. add a camera, a screen, a speaker, a button, etc.)

- - **[Flexible integration](docs/integration.md)**: connect it to any backend you want to build.
- - **Ready after install** ships with a working ChatGPT integration as a simple example, so you can start using it right away.
+## What YOVA doesn't provide:

+- **Not a complete voice assistant**: YOVA is a building block for creating voice assistants, not a ready-to-use solution.
+The included OpenAI integration is just a simple example to get you started.
+You need to build your own backend connections to ChatGPT, Claude, custom agents, n8n workflows, or any other API - see [integration guide](docs/integration.md) for details.
+The real power lies in building your own custom assistant backend that fits your specific needs

-## Performance
+## Efficient Processing Flow

 YOVA is designed for low-latency voice interactions.
 Current performance metrics show:
 - **Input latency**: ~60ms median from button press to recording start